-Spacecraft: One type of participant (see section 2.3.2.1) defined as a single vehicle orbiting a celestial body or point, or as part of a set, such as constellations or formations.
-Navigation messageNavigation data messageNavigation data messages to/from these participants are exchanged digitally, and are usually optimized in response to bandwidth, power, or message format constraints.
+Spacecraft: One type of participant defined as a single vehicle orbiting a celestial body or point, or as part of a set, such as constellations or formations.
+Navigation data messageNavigation data messages to/from these participants are exchanged digitally, and are usually optimized in response to bandwidth, power, or message format constraints.

 Tracking Station: One type of participant (see section Error!
-Reference source not found.2.3.2.2).
+Reference source not found.).

 Agency Center: One type of participant (see section Error!
-Reference source not found.2.3.2.3).
-An Agency Center includes the facilities, such as the MOC-Operations Center (OC) and/or a Flight Dynamics Center (FDC), used for executing commands to the spacecraft, as well as for monitoring telemetry, tracking, flight dynamics, and other engineering parameters.
+Reference source not found.).
+An Agency Center includes the facilities, such as the Operations Center (OC) and/or a Flight Dynamics Center (FDC), used for executing commands to the spacecraft, as well as for monitoring telemetry, tracking, flight dynamics, and other engineering parameters.
 Navigation data may be exchanged between agency centers by operations staff (e.g., via facsimile, email, FTP, etc.), or by servers across a computer network common to both the broadcasting and acquiring agents.

-Navigation Session: The interchange of navigation messagenavigation data messagenavigation data messages between participants.
+Navigation Session: The interchange of navigation data messagenavigation data messages between participants.

-2.3 NAVIGATION DATA AND NAVIGATION MESSAGENAVIGATION DATA MESSAGE
+2.3 NAVIGATION DATA AND NAVIGATION DATA MESSAGE

-Figure 2-2-2 describes the roles of navigation data versus navigation messagenavigation data messages.
+Figure 2-2 describes the roles of navigation data versus navigation data messages.

-Figure 2-2: Navigation MessageNavigation data message Exchange Definitions
+Figure 2-2: Navigation data message Exchange Definitions

-Ideally, every CCSDS Recommended Standard related to flight dynamics should apply to some type of navigation messagenavigation data message exchange described in this section.
+Ideally, every CCSDS Recommended Standard related to flight dynamics should apply to some type of navigation data message exchange described in this section.
 However, it is clear that widely used formats and protocols that are considered strong candidates for CCSDS Recommended Standard cannot presently cover the entire range of exchanges.
-Subsection 33.3.2 introduces the current and proposed Recommended Standards for the exchange of navigation data.
+Subsection 3 introduces the current and proposed Recommended Standards for the exchange of navigation data.
 Nevertheless, agencies can benefit by promoting some of these formats at the present time.

 Therefore, the set of exchanges to which a Recommended Standard applies needs to be defined.
-The following are the current navigation data exchange scenarios within the scope of CCSDS:
+The following are the current exchange scenarios within the scope of CCSDS: